miladezzat/system-monitoring/README.md

 const app = express();

-// Middleware to track response time app.use(trackRequestResponseTime()); // the time will append on the response header X-Response-Time, you should have another middleware to get access the responseTime from request req.responseTime
+// Middleware to track response time app.use(trackRequestResponseTime()); // the time will append on the response header X-Response-Time

 // track error rate
-app.use(errorTrackingMiddleware) // access information by  req.errorResponse, you should have another middleware to get access the error rating from request
+app.use(errorTrackingMiddleware) // access information by  req.errorResponse

 // System monitor middleware
 app.use(systemMonitor({ cpu: true, memory: true, disk: true })); // access information by req.systemMetrics